 The demographic makeup of York Region is rapidly changing and cultural competence is required for the delivery of exemplary services.
 YSSN expects employees to respect values, attitudes and traditions that are different from their own such as dress, notions of modesty, use of eye-contact, help-seeking behaviour, spirituality, issues of privacy and personal boundaries.

-YSSN is a non-profit organization that receives funding from the Ministry of Children, Community and Social Services (MCCSS) and the Ministry of Health, through the Central Local Health Integration Network (CLHIN).
+YSSN is a non-profit organization that receives funding from the Ministry of Children, Community and Social Services (MCCSS) and Ontario Health.
 There is no fee for our services.